top of page

 Our Blog Posts

-Learn the history of LaVilla and historic Black Wall Streets, CRE crowdfunding, and the future of wealth building and
+Learn the history of LaVilla and historic Black Wall Streets,

-historic revitalization.
+building and historic revitalization.

 Lost Fortunes: The Wealthy Black Women Who Built Empires Before the Civil Rights Act—And Where Their Wealth Went (Part 15 of 28, Henrietta Duterte)